Skip to content

 Shut Off Water and Keep Heat On

 If leaving your home for any extended period of time (overnight or more), be sure to turn the main water off to your home.
 During winter months it is also important to make sure you keep your heat set at 55 degrees at a minimum to prevent any frozen pipes.
 There are a lot of different leak and freeze detectors on the market right now that can send text messages or emails if it detects either leaks or temperatures falling.
+If you’re not sure how to turn your water off – check out this article to help.
 Call us with any questions!

 Check Your Sump Pump